Lifting a beam into position during the construction of the first half of the new Broderick Road bridge

 - the work will complement the future redevelopment of Johnsonville Mall by DNZ Property Fund Ltd (DNZ).

-We’ll be keeping the local community well informed throughout the project with regular updates for residents and businesses in the area.
-There will be plenty of opportunities to find out more, ask questions and make suggestions.
+We kept the local community informed throughout the project with regular updates for residents and businesses in the area.

-This project to improve Johnsonville roads is part of the Council’s Johnsonville Town Centre Plan and the Urban Development and Transport strategies.
-It will be funded jointly by the Council and NZ Transport Agency.
+This project to improve Johnsonville roads was part of the Council’s Johnsonville Town Centre Plan and the Wellington Urban Growth Plan.
+It has been funded jointly by the Council and NZ Transport Agency.

 The settlement and shaping of Johnsonville has in the past depended on transport connections linking the town to the wider region.
 Economic growth in part depends on improvements to Johnsonville roads to make sure there is good transport flow in and around the town centre.